Improving Technology, Proving Feasibility, and Reducing Costs of Micro-CHP

 With funding support from the California Energy Commission, SoCal Gas and UTD, GTI performed lab evaluations of a promising micro combined heat and power (micro-CHP) technology from Denmark-based EC Power A/S. The system uses advanced combustion control and post-combustion NOx reduction processes to generate extremely clean heat and power.

-In fact, GTI facilitated CARB-compliant emissions testing of the system in its lab, and it was proven in initial evaluations the technology could meet stringent California emission regulations.
-It would be the first internal combustion engine-based system less than 50 Horsepower to do so.
+In fact, GTI facilitated CARB-compliant emissions testing of the system in its lab, proving the technology could meet stringent California emission regulations—a first for internal combustion engine-based systems less than 50 Horsepower.

-In collaboration with key industry partner A.O.
-Smith, GTI’s research helped form a strategic partnership between Lochinvar, an industry-leading high-efficiency boiler and water heater manufacturer, and EC Power A/S to to launch the XRGi25 micro-CHP product in the U.S. market.
+In collaboration with key industry partners, GTI Energy’s research helped form a strategic partnership between to launch the XRGi25 micro-CHP product in the U.S. market.

-Through these tests and demonstrations, performance and cost-effectiveness of the system will be confirmed, providing insight on lifetime cost and revenue streams needed for consumers to make informed decisions.
+Through testing and demonstrations, performance and cost-effectiveness of the system will be confirmed, providing insight on lifetime cost and revenue streams needed for consumers to make informed decisions.

 Learn More